arangodb/arangodb/Documentation/DocuBlocks/Rest/Foxx/api_foxx_tests_run.md

 @RESTRETURNCODES

 @RESTRETURNCODE{200}
-Returned if the request was sucessful.
+Returned if the request was successful.

 @endDocuBlock